Skip to content

 Green Roofs

-Vegetated roof systems that reduce surface temperatures by 20–40°C compared to conventional roofs.
-Provide insulation, stormwater retention, and biodiversity habitat.
+Vegetated roof systems that reduce surface temperatures compared to conventional roofs.
+They provide insulation, stormwater retention, and biodiversity habitat.

 Temperature reductionStormwater retentionBiodiversity